KnightNine/ManorDB/README.md

 <hr>
 <h4>Goals:</h4>
 <p>
   There are a minor features that should be added beyond basic functionality but my attention is needed elsewhere.
-Here is what FDB is lacking in in order of most prioritized to least (the first three may or may not be added soon):
+Here is what FDB is lacking in in order of most prioritized to least (the first four may or may not be added soon):
 <p/>
 <ul>
+  <li>Order dictionaries where subtables that extend a table are inserted underneath said table's data (more organized file structure)</li>
   <li>Renaming Tables and Columns</li>
   <li>Column Shifting (re-ordering of columns left and right)</li>
   <li>Row insertion</li>
+  <li>Table Shifiting (re-ordering of Tables)</li>
   <li>Export to Index Removal (removal of indexes that store the order of rows in the dictionary in order to further simplify data)</li>
   <li>Seperators (equivalent to CDB's "seperator")</li>
   <li>Detailed Commentation</li>